CIBC Select Visa* Card Review

 - Limited perks

-The CIBC Select Visa* Card is affordable, accessible, and offers a decent 13.99% interest rate on purchases and cash advances.
-Combined with the excellent 0% promotional interest rate for 10 months on balance transfers and first-year annual fee rebate, this card will attract Canadians who are looking to consolidate debt onto a low-interest card.
+The CIBC Select Visa* Card is affordable, accessible, and offers a decent 13.99% interest rate on purchases† and cash advances†.
+Combined with the 0% introductory balance transfer offer, this card will attract Canadians who are looking to consolidate debt onto a low-interest card.

 Thrifty travellers might be able to put the common carrier accident insurance to good use along with the car rental discounts, but there aren’t many perks to attract reward-seekers.
 If you’re looking for premium perks, check out the best travel credit cards in Canada or our best cash back credit cards roundup.

 Whether or not this card is right for you may well depend on whether a rock bottom interest rate is your prime concern.
-Compare Canada’s best low interest credit cards and balance transfer credit cards to see for yourself.
+Compare Canada’s best low interest credit cards to see for yourself.
 Lastly, if you’ve got a lot of high-interest debt, you may want to consider a debt consolidation loan instead.
 Read more about finding the best option for debt consolidation loans.